 Hawley Farm Glamping, in the heart of Missouri farm country, offers safari-style tents (and a yurt) near the town of Hamilton, located an hour northeast of Kansas City.
 The tents and yurt are equipped with a queen-size bed, portable air conditioner and cooler, and each campsite has a private solar shower.
 The hosts provide the makings for s'mores around your campfire and bring breakfast to your campsite each morning.
 The 210-acre farm has hiking trails and a pond for fishing and swimming.
 You can visit nearby Hamilton – known as the Quilt Capital of the World – to tour the Missouri Star Quilt Company shops as well as boutiques and restaurants.

 Camp Long Creek takes glamping to the next level with king-size canopy beds and chandeliers.
 The luxury tents, located on the shores of Table Rock Lake in southwest Missouri, are heated and air conditioned and include a table and chairs, small refrigerator and private bathroom with a shower.
 Some of the tents will have outdoor tubs surrounded by a privacy fence so you can soak in solitude.
-The camp, which also has "shepherds huts" and cottages, will offer an outdoor pool, beach access, boat rentals, fishing and hiking.
+The camp, which also has "shepherds huts" and cottages, offers an outdoor pool, beach access, boat rentals, fishing and hiking.

 Be sure to check each glamping location website for more details and to make reservations.